 MARCH 1, 2018:

-The cruise operator has delayed their decision on which ship to use.
+The cruise operator has delayed their decision on which ship they will assign to our cruise; however, the overall plan is shown in the map below.
 A clarification is not expected until later this year.

 JANUARY 16, 2018: